stephanhuewe/netBlockchain/README.md

 A block consists of:
 * A hash for its content
 * The content itself:
   * Block-number
   * Parent Hash (Important for the integrity of the blockchain)
   * Multiple transactions

 ## Blockchain
 The blockchain starts with the first block, the so called "genesis block".
 This is where all started.
 Since it has no parent it is treatend a little bit different than all other blocks.
 The genesis block could also define of how many of your "coins" are available in total.
+There we can also define the first distribution.
+In the end this block will be the first in our blockchain.

+[CODE]

+Here is the code of how to create a block:

+[CODE]

+After creation, add it to the blockchain.

+## Validating the blockchain "Miner"